WooMinecraft/woominecraft-wp/README.md

 ### 1.1
 * Multi-server support added in.
 * Moved server key settings to WooCommerce->Settings ( near the bottom )
+* Added multiple error messages to send back to the client of any errors.

 **TBD:**
-* Send messages to the Java world so users/admins are notified of errors.
 * Added username column in order listing
 * Added delivery column in order listing